National Planning Pioneers

 Charlotte Rumbold helped found the Ohio Planning Conference in 1919, the first statewide citizen-based planning group.
 As a lobbyist for the group in the 1920s and 1930s, she won legislative support for planning enabling laws, zoning and subdivision regulations, and public housing.
 Designated a National Planning Pioneer in 1991.

 Ladislas Segoe, a native of Hungary who came to the U.S. in 1922, had a distinguished career as a private planning consultant from 1928 to 1968.
 Segoe was an unwavering advocate of independent, professional planning and is most well-known as editor of The Local Planning Administration, also known as the "green book."
-First published in 1941, it was the most influential planning book in the country during the first half of the twentieth century.
+First published in 1941, it was the most influential planning book in the country during the first half of the 20th century.
 Designated a National Planning Pioneer in 1991.

 Ronald Shiffman, FAICP